aleksati/dataset-sonification-with-web-audio/README.md

 4. Install the "Live Server" extenstion in Visual Studio Code.

+5. In the "index.html", change the `src` parameter of the `<script src="./mySketch.js"></script>` element to point to your desired js file.

-5. Right-click on the "index.html" file in the root directory and select "open with Live Server".
+6. Right-click on the "index.html" file and select "open with Live Server".

-6. Open your browser on localhost address `127.0.0.1/5500`.
+7. Open your browser on localhost address `127.0.0.1/5500`.

 ## p5 Documentation